-- · Earn a GPA of 3.00 in each semester - Earn a minimum grade of C+ in all OT lecture courses - · Earn minimum grade of B in all OT lab courses - · Earn a minimum grade of B+ in all OT Level I Fieldwork experiences - Earn a "Pass" in OT Level II Fieldwork experiences and Doctoral Capstone Experience
+- · Earn a GPA of 3.00 in each semester; - · Earn a cumulative GPA of 3.00 or above; - Earn a minimum grade of C+ in all OT lecture and B in all OT lab courses; - · Earn a minimum grade of B+ in all OT Level I Fieldwork experiences - Earn a "Pass" in OT Level II Fieldwork experiences and Doctoral Capstone Experience

-Failure to meet the aforementioned requirements will result in a referral to the Academic Progression and Retention Committee (APRC).
+Failure to meet the aforementioned requirements will result in a referral to the Occupational Therapy Academic Progression and Retention Committee (APRC).
 The outcome of such referral may be: program probation with course remediation; program probation with a course repeat (and repay); or program dismissal.

 All courses must be taken sequentially as indicated in the program of study.
 Students may request in writing to the department chairperson (or designee) any deviations from the course sequence, waivers from occupational therapy courses, and/or transfer credits from other occupational therapy programs.
-All requests must be approved by the APRC and the department chairperson.
+All requests must be approved by the Occupational Therapy APRC and the department chairperson.